kantega/respiro/README.md

 Modular, developer-friendly integration platform

 # Release notes
+## Respiro 2.5
+* Changed mail configuration and smtp implementation.
+  * Removed recipient fields as those should be assigned to the message.
+  * Added possibility to override sender on outgoing messages.

 ## Respiro 2.4
 * Added simple invocation tracing to dummy plugin (REST).
   * Tracing can be queried using `GET /dummies/invocations`